samplecount/shake-language-c/README.md

           base == 4.*
         , shake

-If you're using `shake-language-c, add it to the dependencies as well.
+If you're using `shake-language-c`, add it to the dependencies as well.
 Refer to the [Cabal manual][cabal] for more information about configuration file features.

 Now initialize the build system by running